epics-containers/ibek/docs/developer/explanations/entities.rst

         - <ioc>.ibek.entities.yaml
         - Description of Entities for an IOC instance.
     *   - 5
-        - IOC Startup Script ioc.boot
+        - IOC Startup Script stIOC
         - Startup script for booting the IOC

 The Global Schema and example IOC instance schema are below: